In order to create a database, the PostgreSQL server must be up and running (see Section 16.3).

 CREATE DATABASE name;

 Since you need to be connected to the database server in order to execute the CREATE DATABASE command, the question remains how the first database at any given site can be created.
 The first database is always created by the initdb command when the data storage area is initialized.
 (See Section 16.2.)
-This database is called template1.
-So to create the first "real" database you can connect to template1.
+This database is called postgres.
+So to create the first "ordinary" database you can connect to postgres.

-The name template1 is no accident: when a new database is created, the template database is essentially cloned.
+A second database, template1, is also created by initdb.
+Whenever a new database is created within the cluster, template1 is essentially cloned.
 This means that any changes you make in template1 are propagated to all subsequently created databases.
-This implies that you should not use the template database for real work, but when used judiciously this feature can be convenient.
-More details appear in Section 18.3.
+Therefore it is unwise to use template1 for real work, but when used judiciously this feature can be convenient.
+More details appear in Section 19.3.

 from the SQL environment, or

-You must be a superuser to be allowed to create a database for someone else.
+from the shell.
+You must be a superuser to be allowed to create a database for someone else (that is, for a role you are not a member of).